-Fill in any holes around pipes leading to a loft or outside – such as extraction pipes on your white goods.
+Fill in any holes around pipes that lead to a loft or outside, such as extraction pipes on your white goods.
 Silicone filler should be fine for small gaps, while larger gaps might require expanding polyurethane foam.

-You can pick these products up from any decent DIY store.
+You can pick both these products up from any decent DIY store.

-Following these draught-proofing tips will help make your home cosier and cut your energy bills.
+Following these draught proofing tips will help to make your home cosier – and cut your energy bills.

 If you are renting your home, it has to be fit for habitation and it’s your landlord’s responsibility to ensure this.
 If your house is too cold (or swelteringly hot) or damp, then this is a danger to your health and the landlord must make necessary repairs.

 There are exceptions to this rule, though.
 If you have caused damage to the property, either intentionally or through negligence, the onus is on you to fix issues caused.
 Visit our to find out more about your statutory rights and tackling common renters' issues.

 An electric heater can give you concentrated heat when and where you want it.
 An electric heater can be a renter’s best friend: they’re versatile, quick to heat up and are easily transportable from one tenancy to the next.